aws-samples/aws-modernization-with-trend-micro/content/30_AWS_CICD_Pipeline/3000_AWS_CICD_Pipeline_Automated.md

 ![create11](/images/create_stack11.png)

-You will need to add the following line to fix the two <b>HIGH</b> issues found by the Conformity Template Scanner.
-Add the code below after line 29:
+You will need to update the current CloudFormation template that you have with the new one that we updated below.
+This new CloudFormation has the goal to fix the two <b>HIGH</b> issues found by the Conformity Template Scanner.

-      BucketEncryption:
-        ServerSideEncryptionConfiguration:
-        - ServerSideEncryptionByDefault:
-            SSEAlgorithm: AES256
-      PublicAccessBlockConfiguration:
-        BlockPublicAcls: true
-        BlockPublicPolicy: true
-        IgnorePublicAcls: true
-        RestrictPublicBuckets: true

 {{% notice warning %}}
 <p style='text-align: left;'>